National Provincial Championship (2006–present): Origins and foundation

-In light of the fact that were so many competitions throughout New Zealand, a national tournament was needed and demanded.
+Given the numerous competitions across New Zealand, there was a clear need for a national tournament.
 In 1972, Barry Smith proposed an inter-provincial competition to the Auckland Rugby Union.
-Once approved by the union, it was called for discussion at the New Zealand Rugby Football Union annual conference in early 1974.
-The proposal contained an overview of the scheme and covered matters of finance, travel, sponsorship potential, general implications in respect of club and sub-union competitions, traditional representative matches, international laws and Sunday play.
-Following a meeting in October 1975, modifications were made and eventually accepted by all provinces.
-Radio New Zealand was awarded sponsorship rights worth NZD 100,000.
-They also contributed to the marketing of the new proposed competition that was later followed by Lion Breweries, National Mutual, and Air New Zealand.
-Teams competed in one of two divisions.
-The representative performance of each team over the previous five years determined which division they would play in.
-The premier division was decided by a ranking mechanism and determined Auckland, Bay of Plenty, Canterbury, Counties, Hawke's Bay, Manawatu, Marlborough, North Auckland, Otago, Southland, and Wellington to take part.
-The remaining provinces, Buller, East Coast, Horowhenua, King Country, Mid Canterbury, Nelson Bays, North Otago, Poverty Bay, South Canterbury, Taranaki, Thames Valley, Waikato, Wairarapa Bush, Wanganui and the West Coast were split into North Island and South Island sub-divisions with the possibility of promotion to the top division.
+After gaining approval, the proposal was brought to the New Zealand Rugby Football Union's annual conference in early 1974.
+It included an overview of the scheme, addressing finance, travel, sponsorship opportunities, implications for club and sub-union competitions, traditional representative matches, international laws and Sunday play.
+Following discussions in October 1975, modifications were made and ultimately accepted by all provinces.
+Radio New Zealand secured sponsorship rights worth NZD 100,000 and helped market the new competition, later joined by Lion Breweries, National Mutual, and Air New Zealand.

+Teams were divided into two divisions based on their performance over the previous five years.
+The premier division included Auckland, Bay of Plenty, Canterbury, Counties, Hawke's Bay, Manawatu, Marlborough, North Auckland, Otago, Southland, and Wellington, determined by a ranking system.
+The remaining provinces, Buller, East Coast, Horowhenua, King Country, Mid Canterbury, Nelson Bays, North Otago, Poverty Bay, South Canterbury, Taranaki, Thames Valley, Waikato, Wairarapa Bush, Wanganui and the West Coast were split into North Island and South Island sub-divisions, with the potential for promotion to the top division.